emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 ### Configuration steps

-1. Create a **User** Account for Elasticsearch auth plugin <br>
+1. Create a **User** Account for Data Node auth plugin <br>
-   In this step, a Kerberos Principal representing the Elasticsearch auth plugin is created on the Active Directory.
+   In this step, a Kerberos Principal representing the Data Node auth plugin is created on the Active Directory.
 The principal name would be `name@EXAMPLE.COM`, while the `EXAMPLE.COM` is the administrative name of the realm.<br><br>

    Create a User in AD.
 Set "Account never expires" and enable support for Kerberos encryption as shown below.